 Have a drone or plan to purchase one?
 Have drone data but aren’t sure how to use them?
 Learn how to buy, fly and use a drone at a UAS Operations and Analytics Workshop, offered each fall and spring at NC State and co-sponsored by the Center for Geospatial Analytics and NC State’s NextGen Air Transportation (NGAT).
 The three-day workshop is co-taught by Justyna Jeziorska and Thomas Zajkowski, flight operations manager at NGAT.
 Gain skills ranging from UAS operation basics to advanced imagery processing.
 Sample data, software and workstations are provided.

 Unable to attend a scheduled workshop at NC State?
 We can come to you!
 Contact Justyna Jeziorska to arrange a three-day workshop, one-day training or half-day imagery processing crash course at your location.

 NCSU GeoForAll Lab on SketchFab: 3-D terrain models Learn more

 UAS News Read more

 Taking Flight with Drone Research

 Winner of a 2018 NASA/NC Space Grant Graduate Research Fellowship, incoming Geospatial Analytics Ph.D. student Kellyn Montgomery is launching an innovative study of crop health to jumpstart her doctoral work.

 For Drone Research and Training, the Sky’s the Limit

 Looking for opportunities to expand your expertise in Unmanned Aerial Systems?
-Find what your searching for with the Center for Geospatial Analytics’ graduate courses, workshops, and UAS research programs.
+Find what you're searching for with the Center for Geospatial Analytics’ graduate courses, workshops, and UAS research programs.